Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 - **Utils**: Management of Parquet files.
 Currently, it only handles Klines for everything (spot, inverse, linear).
 - **Analyser**: Calculates fees, the amount of USDC required to balance quantities between two contracts, etc.
 - **ApiFetcher**: Handles all communication with a socket or the API.
-Also tracks the Klines of previous contracts in a dictionary.
 - **Simulation**: In the long term, it could simulate an entry + exit.
 For this, it relies on the Analyser for calculations.
 - **Visualizer**: A laboratory for viewing data in different ways.
 It can display real data or simulated data (from Simulation).
-- **Client**: Executes the entry + exit arbitrage logic.
+- **Client**: Logic for a pair of products.
+Executes the entry + exit arbitrage logic.
+It contains all the strategies for a pair of products.
 This will run as a systemd process (a daemon in the background).
-- **GreekMaster**: Monitors the account and calls ephemeral client processes to orchestrate arbitrage entry.
-If the delta is unfavorable (meaning the arbitrage is no longer profitable), it sends a notification.
+- **GreekMaster**: Logic for all products.
+Monitors the account and calls ephemeral client processes to orchestrate arbitrage entry.
+Can talk with Bybit through the client.
+If delta is unfavorable (meaning the arbitrage is no longer profitable), it sends a notification.

+GreekMaster will be responsible of the arbitrage for one round.
+Looping will be orchestrated by main.py.

 ### Strategies
 - Funding rate arbitrage Spot & Perpetual